Opinion: This is what Andrew Tate’s arrest means for Muslim women like me

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 Despite these efforts to highlight the discrepancies between Tate’s platform and Islam, videos of his rants are still racking up views.
-I can only hope that his much-publicised arrest in Romania will finally discredit him, and raise more mainstream awareness about his dangerous, misogynistic ideology that’s at total odds with Islam.
-If they have any sense at all, his Muslim supporters will distance themselves from the man they previously pedestaled – especially if he is found guilty of the suspicions he has been arrested on.
+I can only hope that his much-publicised arrest in Romania will finally discredit him, and raise more mainstream awareness about his dangerous, misogynistic ideology, which is at total odds with Islam.
+If they have any sense at all, his Muslim supporters will distance themselves from the man they previously placed on a pedestal – especially if he is found guilty of the acts on suspicion of which he has been arrested.

 Oh wait, I’m a woman – and if anything is clear, it’s that Tate has no respect for my gender.